For more information or to speak with a Financial Education Specialist, please contact us at FinancialEducationAFB@afbank.com.

-- Only one account may be linked to each checking account for this service.
+- Only one account may be linked to each checking account for Overdraft Protection Transfers.

-- If the balance in the linked account is not sufficient to cover the items, all available funds will be transferred and you will be charged overdraft fees or returned item fees, as applicable, for any remaining items that cannot be covered by the transfer.
+- If the balance in the linked account is insufficient to cover the items, all available funds will be transferred and you will be charged overdraft fees or returned item fees, as applicable, for any remaining items that cannot be covered by the transfer.

 - Linking a secondary checking account for overdraft protection transfers could result in overdrafts or returned items in the secondary account.